Hansuqwer/MineCraftModsAIPowered/docs/MVP_SCOPE.md

 - Not a full 3D viewer - just a static or gently animated image

 **Technical:**
-- Pre-made art assets for the 3 base creatures
+- Pre-made art assets for the 3 base creatures//We got an AI here.
+Need to look into a free API or add your own to have AI create art and add to a database//
 - Color filters/overlays for variations
 - Sparkle/glow effects as image layers
 - SceneKit OR just SwiftUI with images (simpler!)

 **MVP Limit:**
 - **Static images only** with overlays
 - No interactive 3D rotation
 - Pre-rendered variations (not procedural)

 ---